ansys/pyedb/doc/source/user_guide/design_navigation.rst

 * pick the manager that matches your engineering question,
 * then walk from that manager to the design objects you need.

-.. list-table:: Which manager should I use?
+.. list-table:: Which manager should you use?
    :header-rows: 1
    :widths: 32 22 46

-   * - If your question is...
+   * - Question
      - Start here
      - Typical next step
    * - Which design is active?
 What does the layout contain?